marigold-dev/easier-proofs/README.md

 Let us consider this simple example with the commutative property of addition on natural numbers.

-First of all, we have this OCaml code.
+First of all, we have this OCaml code in a "proof" directory, into your entire project.

 ```ocaml
 type nat =